 When we lived in Connecticut in the winter of the ’90s, I’d walk and pray while holding my brown plastic Rosary before the four children arose.
-I’d pour out my prayers as I hiked through the snow; each child receiving one decade of prayers leaving the last decade for my pleas to God.
+I’d pour out my prayers as I hiked through the snow, each child receiving one decade of prayers, leaving the last decade for my pleas to God.
 The Rosary became my tangible prayer partner for a woman whose submariner husband was at sea 70%.

-As a confirmed Catholic in 2009, our Blessed Mother is my own now since our Lord Jesus gave us His mother on The Cross.
+As a confirmed Catholic in 2009, Our Blessed Mother is my own now since our Lord Jesus gave us His mother on The Cross.
 John 19:26 explains, “When Jesus saw his mother, and the disciple whom he loved standing near, He said, ‘Woman, behold your son!’
 Then he said to the disciple, ‘Behold your mother!’
 And from that hour, the disciple took her to his home.”
 (RSVCE)

 She has overcome the enemy and reigns with her beloved Son in Heaven.
 And she said in her last spoken words in The Bible when Jesus changed the wedding feast water into wine, “Do whatever he tells you.”
 John 2:5.
 She only always points to Him.

-By knowing my Blessed Mother, my prayers are placed into the hands of one who touched and kissed the face of God.
+By knowing Our Blessed Mother, my prayers are placed into the hands of one who touched and kissed the face of God.
 Into Mary’s hands means you and I can place our immediate troubles into those praying hands that held and kissed the tiny hands of Jesus as he pulled at her garment for the warmth and sustenance of her milk and into whose grown hands would be thrust the nails of our sins.
-She gave Him her milk of life as He would, in turn, give to her and to us, eternal life.
+She gave Him her milk of life as He would, in turn, give to her and us eternal life.

-So as a Catholic, I now have a heavenly prayer advocate, “My Blessed Mother” as she herself says in Luke 1:48, “behold, from now on will all ages call me blessed.”
+So as a Catholic, I now have a heavenly prayer advocate, “Our Blessed Mother,” as she herself says in Luke 1:48, “behold, from now on will all ages call me blessed.”
 When I came into the Church in 2009, my Baptist friend, Cindy, questioned, “How can you call Mary Holy?
 Only Jesus is Holy.”
 I sadly realize now how thoroughly the devil has removed Mary from the spiritual arsenal of Protestants.
 Isn’t that a brilliant plan?
 Make Protestants wary of the one who gave us our Lord.
 But as Jesus says in John 8:32, “Then you will know the truth, and the truth will set you free.”

 Martha Wild King, M. Ed., Author